 Toronto is a culinary mosaic comprised of many cultures and ethnicities.
 This diversity brings much to the city’s vitality, especially as respects the food options.

-While in Toronto this month, we made a point to visit several neighborhoods that create the mosaic.
+While in Toronto, we made a point to visit several neighborhoods that create the mosaic.
 Our first stop was for dim sum in Chinatown.
 This thriving neighborhood in the center of the city bustles with activity and shopping.
 It’s also a great place to sample different Toronto cheap eats.

 Next time we’re in Toronto, we want to try some other Chinatown delicacies such as the Hong Kong style meats hanging in the windows.